Hurt at your Toledo workplace? Don’t know where to turn? The Toledo work injury lawyers at Kisling, Nestico & Redick can help.

 - Report your injury – Inform your boss or employer about your work related injury.
 Ask for a copy of their written report about the incident.

-- Call an experienced lawyer – Work accidents are generally complex, and your lawyer must be experienced in personal injury law as well as Ohio’s workers’ compensation system.
+- Call an experienced Toledo work injury law firm – Work accidents are generally complex, and your lawyer must be experienced in personal injury law as well as Ohio’s workers’ compensation system.

 - Work closely with your doctor – Take follow up visits and continuing treatment seriously.
 Make sure your doctors know that your injuries are from a work related accident.